Refer someone to Grow for Life

 • taking cuttings and potting on plants

-Trainees are encouraged to attend a regular weekly slot.
-This continuity allows the group of trainees and Grow for Life team members to get to know each other well over the weeks.
+Gardeners are encouraged to attend a regular weekly slot.
+This continuity allows the group of gardeners and Grow for Life team members to get to know each other well over the weeks.

 Grow for Life gardening sessions provide a gentle therapeutic intervention for people affected by low confidence, depression, anxiety or isolation.

-Grow for Life provides a safe, welcoming and informal environment for trainees to connect with other people, grow in confidence and learn a new skill.
+Grow for Life provides a safe, welcoming and informal environment for our new gardeners to connect with other people, grow in confidence and learn a new skill.

 The opportunity for social interaction alongside the benefits of time spent outdoors (or in a greenhouse) performing gentle gardening tasks result in a positive impact on mental health and an improvement in general wellbeing.

-Where possible Grow for Life supports trainees to move on to do work-focused gardening work.
+Where possible Grow for Life supports new gardeners to move on to do work-focused gardening work.
 In fact, Grow for Life gardening sessions routinely act as a catalyst for progressing onto volunteering, work-experience, study, paid work or other meaningful activity.
-This is because trainees are empowered with a restored sense of purpose and motivation, whilst equipped with increased confidence, better social and communication skills and improved wellbeing and mental health.
+This is because gardeners are empowered with a restored sense of purpose and motivation, whilst equipped with increased confidence, better social and communication skills and improved wellbeing and mental health.

 To refer please download and complete a referral form